bovinehero/vm-order-generator/README.md

 1. complete story testing
 2. Implement feedback
 >I tested it on desktop @ 1280x1024.
 I thought the list fields were blank at first, but they were aligned right.
 Would it be worth adding a few media queries for higher resolutions?
 All features working as intended.
 From a UX standpoint, have you thought about styling {cursor: pointer;} for any clickable elements?
 Definitely works as intended so you've got the luxury of sending it now or adding any finishing touches!
+> Make the download functionality a quiz that uses the emailjs API
+> add try except functionality to the API calls
 3. Review content